-A polygon that has four sides and four vertices
+A quadrilateral is a polygon that has four sides and four vertices

 (corners).
 Quadrilaterals, and polygons in general, may be convex or concave.
 A convex quadrilateral may be